DIPlib/diplib/doc/src/concepts.md

 The function `dip::Image::GetCenter` (using the default value for its input argument) returns the coordinates of the central pixel as a floating-point array.

+[//]: # (--------------------------------------------------------------)

+\section normal_strides Normal strides

+As discussed in \ref strides, images in *DIPlib* can be stored in different orders.
+The stride array specifies how many samples to skip to find the neighboring pixel along each image dimension.
+Likewise, the tensor stride indicates how many samples to skip to find the value for the next channel of the current pixel.
+When an image is first forged, the sample ordering is *normal*, unless an external interface is set (see \ref external_interface).
+Normal strides are defined as follows:

+1. The tensor stride is set to 1.
+That is, image channels are interleaved.
+2. The first dimension's stride is set to the number of tensor elements.
+That is, pixels are stored consecutively in memory along the first dimension (x).
+3. Other image dimension's strides are set to the previous dimension's stride times the previous dimension's size.
+That is, image rows are stored consecutively without padding, as are image planes, etc.